GladysAssistant/v4-website/docs/installation/1_raspberry-pi.md

 sidebar_label: Raspberry Pi
 ---

-If you want to install Gladys Assistant on a Raspberry Pi that is already configured, use the [Docker](/docs/installation/docker) tutorial.
+If you are looking to install Gladys Assistant on a Raspberry Pi that is already configured, use the [Docker](/docs/installation/docker) tutorial.

 ## Download Gladys Raspberry Pi OS image